sjtrimble/angular/aio/content/tutorial/getting-started.md

 ## Services

 Services are an integral part of Angular applications.
-Services in Angular are an instance of a class that can be made available to any part of your application using the [dependency injection system](/guide/dependency-injection).
+Services in Angular are an instance of a class that can be made available to any part of your application using Angular's dependency injection system.

 Services are used to encapsulate data and functionality.

-#### Creating a service
+#### Creating and providing a service

 To create a service, simply create a class and decorate it with `@Injectable()`.